 It is a given among self-described “conservatives” that private school vouchers are a good thing and we should support them.
 Not so fast.
 A little dissent is in order, and long overdue.

-For the record, after eight years of Catholic school, my daughter attends a good public high school.
-This was a personal choice made after long and thorough, sometimes painful, deliberation.
-It has proven to be the best choice for her for a wide variety of reasons.
-But if it closed down tomorrow, I wouldn’t blink.
-I would make other arrangements, as responsible parents have for generations.
+After eight years of Catholic school, my daughter attended a good public high school.
+This was a personal choice made after long and sometimes painful deliberation.
+It proved to be the best choice for her for a wide variety of reasons.
+But if this option had not been available, I wouldn’t have blinked.
+I would have made other arrangements–financed the needs of my child in another way–as responsible parents have done for generations.
 We are not owed anything.

 There is that moment of utter aloneness when one realizes the world is not as he believed it to be–that on closer inspection, it is discolored and off-kilter.
 It is a moment of profound loneliness.
 A great despair descends, and a sense of futility accompanies it.
 One struggles to accept that he has been defending a lie.
 He dissects it endlessly in his mind, struggling to come to a different conclusion, desperate to make it something other than what it is.
 But the brutal truth remains.
 One becomes an emotional and intellectual orphan, since the foundation on which he based his conviction has been shattered like shards of glass.

 “…And if I die in Raleigh at least I will die free…”